Ap3rtur3/vue-event-registry/README.md

 npm install
 ```

-Please create tests for each functionality and run them with:
+Create tests for each functionality and run them with:

 ```bash
 npm run test
 ```

+Push your changes to a feature branch and create a pull request.

+## Todo

+* More examples, Clarify use cases
+* Typescript definitions
+* More tests